madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 comments: false
 ---

-Today I had my computer architecture class for the last time.
+Today I taught my computer architecture class for the last time.
 My students and I discussed the complexity of the various Fibonacci algorithms.
-Fibonacci is a function often used to test out new programming languages as it is easy to implement and can show showcase many techniques.
+Fibonacci is a function often used to test out new programming languages as it is easy to implement and can showcase many techniques.

 Later on I worked with my friend
 [Anders Schmidt](http://www.andersschmidt.com/) who showed me